oztrkoguz/SubtitleAI/README.md

 ### 💬 Example Questions for Chatbot
 - "What is the main topic of this video?"
 - "Can you summarize the key points?"
-- "What does the speaker say about [specific topic]?"
-- "How long does the speaker talk about [subject]?"

 ## 🏗️ Components